 - Participate in limited public outreach activities (e.g.: workshops, discussion of your work with a local arts organization)

 - Shared exhibition at end-of-year with the Grant Wood Fellow in Painting & Drawing, and possibly the fellow in Performing Arts

 - An appointment as a Grant Wood Visiting Professor in Printmaking

 - furnished housing (in a off-campus residence)

-The applicant will have received an MFA in printmaking or have an equivalent combination of education and experience, evidence of a national exhibition record, university level teaching experience, demonstration of a promising program of creative development using printmaking as a mode of creative expressions and experimentation through the production of a personal body of work.
+The applicant will have received an MFA in printmaking at the start of the appointment or have an combination of education and experience that exceeds the MFA degree, evidence of a national exhibition record, university level teaching experience beyond their graduate career, demonstration of a promising program of creative research that contributes to the current needs of the undergraduate and graduate student population in the Studio Art Division.

-Understanding of a variety of conceptual approaches in the teaching of printmaking; proficiency in critical theory and general IT proficiency.
+Understanding of a variety of conceptual approaches in the teaching of printmaking, proficiency in critical theory and contemporary art.